Badgerati/Pode/docs/Tutorials/Routes/Utilities/StaticContent.md

 ## Public Directory

-You can place static files within the `/public` directory, at the root of your server.
-If a request is made for a file, then Pode will automatically check the public directory first, and if found will return the back.
+You can place static files within the `/public` directory at the root of your server, which serves as the default location for static content.
+However, if you need to relocate this directory, you can do so programmatically using the `Set-PodeStaticFolder` function within your server script, or specify a different location in the `server.psd1` configuration file under the `Server.DefaultFolders` property.
+When a request is made for a file, Pode will automatically check this designated static directory first, and if the file is found, it will be returned to the requester.

 For example, if you have a `logic.js` at `/public/scripts/logic.js`.
 The the following request would return the file's content: